RustScript2025/RustScript/docs/TUTORIAL.md

 cargo build --release
 ```

 This will take a few minutes as Cargo downloads dependencies and compiles the compiler.
-When it's done, you'll find the `rjsc` compiler at `target/release/rjsc` (or `rjsc.exe` on Windows).
+When it's done, you'll find the `rsxe` compiler at `target/release/rsxe` (or `rsxe.exe` on Windows).

 **What just happened?**
 - `cargo build` compiles the RustScript compiler (which is written in Rust)
 - `--release` creates an optimised version for better performance
-- The compiler is now ready to transform your `.rjsc` files into JavaScript or WebAssembly
+- The compiler is now ready to transform your `.rscc` files into JavaScript or WebAssembly

 ### Setting Up Your First Project